khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 **Scrolling:**

 The height of the modal is limited by the viewport size on bigger screens.
-This makes content within the modal scrollable if it exceeds the modal height. in this instance double scrolling is made impossible by the component.
+This makes content within the modal scrollable if it exceeds the modal height.
+In this instance, double scrolling is disabled by the component.
 When the modal is active, the page itself is no longer scrollable.

 Some users have smaller screens, so for these instances where the content requires scrolling, the modal extends in height below the window.
 This avoids the modal UI taking up too much of the viewport's surface area.
 This will in turn allow the page itself to become scrollable again.